 Except for expressing units of measurement, the use of abbreviations is discouraged.
 To introduce an abbreviation, on first mention in the text the full term should be spelled out, followed by the abbreviation in parentheses.
 Abbreviations must not be used in the Abstract or the manuscript title.

 Write as you speak.
-You would call an electrocardiogram an ECG, or EKG, so it is acceptable to abbreviate it as ECG or EKG (after it is spelled out on first use).
+You would call an electrocardiogram an ECG, so it is acceptable to abbreviate it as ECG.
 However, spell out words if there is any possible ambiguity.
-This will help clarify your manuscript on morphine sulfate kinetics in multiple sclerosis patients with severe mitral stenosis.

 For additional information on proper use of medical abbreviations, refer to the Council of Biology Editors Style Manual, Fifth Edition (Bethesda, MD: Council of Biology Editors, 1983).